Berg, Gertude (Molly Goldberg)

 Mel is also an expert in ancient Judaean coins, and is the author of The Handbook of Biblical Numismatics that is available free on the internet at www.amuseum.org/book and is available on Kindle.
 In addition, he served for over three decades as a Board member and later President of the American Israel Numismatic Association.

-Daub’s sculptures are in the collections of the Smithsonian Institution and the British Museum.
+Eugene Daub’s sculptures are in the collections of the Smithsonian Institution and the British Museum.
 He has achieved the highest honors for his medallic art – the American Numismatic Society’s Saltus Award and the American Numismatic Association’s Numismatic Art Award for Excellence in Medallic Sculpture.
-Before sculpting the lifelike portrait of Mel Wacks, Eugene created The Jewish-American Hall of Fame medals commemorating Moe Berg (2006) and Milton Berle (2008).
+In 2012, Daub was awarded an Honorary Doctorate of Human Letters from the Academy of Art University, San Francisco.

 Go to page: First Page Last Page